The Argentina star has denied influencing the appointment of the former Newell's Old Boys boss as Tito Vilanova's replacement

 The 44-year-old was confirmed as Tito Vilanova's replacement - who stepped down to continue his recovery from a cancer relapse - on Tuesday, after a successful stint in charge of Messi's childhood side Newell's Old Boys.

-That has led to rumors the four-time Ballon d'Or winner had a strong influence in the club's latest appointment, something he was quick to dismiss after Barca was beaten 2-0 by Bayern in a preseason friendly on Wednesday.
+That has led to rumours the four-time Ballon d'Or winner had a strong influence in the club's latest appointment, something he was quick to dismiss after Barca were beaten 2-0 by Bayern in a pre-season friendly on Wednesday.

 He said: "I don't have anything to do with the signing of Martino and I have nothing to explain.
-It's Rosell and the club's thing.
+It's [Barca president Sandro] Rosell and the club's thing.
 At that time, I said that he looked like a good coach, but I have nothing to explain.

-Martino also enjoyed success with Paraguay, guiding the nation to the quarterfinals of the 2010 World Cup - where it was beaten by Spain - and the final of the 2011 Copa America, only to be beaten 3-0 by Uruguay at the final hurdle.
+Martino also enjoyed success with Paraguay, guiding the nation to the quarter-finals of the 2010 World Cup - where they were beaten by Spain - and the final of the 2011 Copa America, only to be beaten 3-0 by Uruguay at the final hurdle.